Prepare to Believe in Your Dream When Others Don’t

 They cannot see what you see.

-That does not make your dream wrong, unrealistic, or destined to fail.
-It simply means it sits outside their current frame of reference.
-That is all.
+That does not make your dream bad or destined to fail.
+It just means the concept sits outside their current comprehension.

-If you’re anything like other dreamers, pioneers, explorers, creators, inventors, or innovators, you will experience people not understanding or supporting your ideas.
+If you’re anything like other dreamers, pioneers, explorers, creators, inventors or innovators, you will likely experience people not understanding or supporting your ideas.

 Pioneers move into places that are not yet mapped.
 Inventors work on things that do not yet exist.
-Explorers imagine what others have not considered.
-These things rarely make sense to others.
+Explorers imagine possibilities others have not yet considered.
+These things rarely make sense to others, at first.

 Never delude yourself into believing that you require someone else’s blessing (or even their comprehension) in order to make your own creative work.